microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 ## Install required tools

-1. Install python (Current suggeted version is 3.7.x).
+1. Install python (Current suggested version is 3.7.x).
 Current min requirement is python 3.4+.
 Checkout python.org for directions.
 2. Install pip.
 Generally this is done when installing python but can also be done as its own process.
 Details here https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip
 3. Update pip. `python -m pip install --upgrade pip`
 4. Install dependencies.